brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 Now you can use BrainFlow SDK in your Android application!

 Note: Android Studio inline compiler may show red errors but it should be compiled fine with Gradle.
-To fix inline compiler you can use *Sync Project with Gradle Files* or click at *File > Invalidate Cache/Restart > Invalidate and Restart*
+To fix inline compiler you can use *File > Sync Project with Gradle Files* or click at *File > Invalidate Cache/Restart > Invalidate and Restart*